 Go out on a limb and try something new!
 Celebrate your birthday or any other event in your life with a tree climbing adventure!
 Climbs are $15/person.
-Have a slumber party or birthday party and sleep in tree boats and watch movies on our "big screen" for $35 (including tree climbing) or for $20 w/o tree climbing.
+Have a slumber party or birthday party and sleep in tree boats for $35 (including tree climbing) or for $20 w/o tree climbing.
 ALL climbers must have a Activity Release Form & Participant Agreement - Minors must have guardian signature signed prior to climbing.
 Forms can be downloaded under the Register for Camp link.
 Discover an experience about which few can brag.

 ALL CLIMBERS MUST COMPLETE AND SIGN BOTH THE HEALTH FORM AND ACTIVITY RELEASE FORM & PARTICIPANT AGREEMENT FORM FOUND UNDER THE "REGISTER FOR CAMP" LINK ON THE HOME PAGE.
 LEGAL GUARDIANS OF MINORS MUST SIGN THESE FORMS FOR THE MINOR TO BE ALLOWED TO CLIMB!!